 One of the things that I really like about order is that it generates empowerment.
 When a system is transparent and things “just fell into place” you feel empowered to use it more, to spend more time on it, recommend it, and contribute to it.
 Nothing is more discouraging than having a portal/home where you just don’t know where to find things, where to store them, or what goes where…

 When we work with our clients to organize and design their next portal experience, we often spend some time talking about portal governance.
 Our approach to governance is based on following the above-mentioned organization principles (clearly defined purpose and audience, well-defined categories, and meaningful information), and a user-centered process to verify the relevance of your content and the needs of your audience.
 We like when portals are governed by principles because people might change or move, information is always growing, but the principles and their structure remain.

-Do you have questions about the next experience for your portal?
+Do you have questions about the next experience for your web portal?
 Would you like to Marie Kondo your Intranet?
-Contact us, we’ll be happy to work together to bring organization and order to your digital platforms.
+Contact us.
+We’ll be happy to work together to bring organization and order to your digital platforms.